-12.08.1 The Department shall attempt to recover overpayments by a lump sum repayment or the quickest means possible.
+12.08.1The Department shall attempt to recover overpayments by a lump sum repay quickest means possible.

-- If the Parent or Child Care Provider does not agree to a lump sum repayment, the Department shall then reduce the Child Care Provider's and/or Parent's ongoing payments by twenty percent (20%) of the Child Care Provider's monthly payment until the overpayment has been fully recovered. - 12.08.3 Recovery by benefit reduction shall be initiated if the Child Care Provider does not respond the advance notice or request an Administrative Hearing. - 12.08.4 Written request for an Administrative Hearing on establishment of the overpayment delivered the Department within thirty (30) days of the Notice shall stay recovery actions until issuance of a decision which upholds the Department's establishment of the overpayment.
+If the Parent or Child Care Provider does not agree to a lump sum repayment, the Department will then reduce the Child Care Provider's and/or Parent's ongoing payments by twenty percent (20%) of the Child Care Provider's monthly payment until the overpayment has been fully recovered.

+12.08.3 Recovery by benefit reduction shall be initiated if the Child Care Provider the advance notice or request an Administrative Hearing.

+12.08.4 Writtenrequest for an Administrative Hearing on establishment of the overpayment the Department within thirty (30) days of the Notice shall stay recovery actions until issuance of a decision which upholds the Department's establishment of the overpayment.

-- If the Child Care Provider does not actively receive Child Care Subsidy payments, the Department shall attempt to recover the overpayment through the quickest means possible and through those mechanisms available by law as with other program overpayments. - If the Parent or Child Care Provider does not comply with any repayment plan, the Department may, to the extent allowed by law, take whatever action deemed appropriate to recover such overpayment. - Disqualification Penalties for Program Violations
+- If the Child Care Provider does not actively receive Child Care Subsidy payments, the Department shall attempt to recover the overpayment through the quickest means possible and through those mechanisms available by law as with other program overpayments. - If the Parent or Child Care Provider does not comply with any repayment plan, the Department to the extent allowed by law, take whatever action deemed appropriate to recover such overpayment.